 - The email might be sent from a free email address, rather than an official account.

-- The letter or email contains poor spelling and grammar along with unusual syntax.
-Letters are often on poor quality paper with badly photocopied letterheads.
+- The letter or email contains poor spelling and grammar.

-- There is often a very tight deadline for claiming your prize, urging the victim to act quickly before considering the consequences or discussing it with others who might warn them off after recognising the scam.
+- There is often a very tight deadline for claiming your prize.
+This is a tactic designed to make you act quickly before considering the consequences or discussing it with others who might recognise the scam and warn you off.

 It is worth noting that fraudsters are constantly refining their scams and some communications may actually look professional and genuine.
 However, you must remember that you cannot win a lottery you didn’t play so you should be cautious if anyone suggests otherwise.